How to connect properly using mysqli

 <?php

-__DIR__.'/db_credentials.php';
+require __DIR__.'/db_credentials.php';

-$db = new mysqli($host$user$pass$db$port);
+$db = new mysqli($host, $user, $pass, $db, $port);

 $db->set_charset($charset);